wizicer/zk-news-cards/API.md

 {
   "01": {
     "date": "2025-01-01",
-    "projects": ["Project A", "Project B"]
+    "projects": ["Project A", "Project B"],
-  },
+    "insights": ["Key insight about the industry", "Another observation"] },
   "05": {
     "date": "2025-01-05",